A Look At The Opportunity For Customer Service Automation In Telecom

 - Delivery fulfillment: Conversational AI agents keep customers updated on the status of new hardware or parts.

 - Product / Service research: For prospective customers, an AI Agent guides a customer through the discovery and research process.
 It helps people compare plans.
-Virtual agents drive profitability through up-selling.
+A Virtual agent drives profitability through up-selling.

 - Reduce truck roll: AI Agents help customers help themselves.
-It helps troubleshoot issues, activate a SIM card or reconfigure equipment.
+They can help troubleshoot issues, activate a SIM card or reconfigure equipment.

-Our society is addicted to data.
 Whether we’re streaming TV or reading the news on the go, we’re consuming data 24/7.
-Because the services telecom companies provide are so fundamental to our lives, when there’s an issue, we expect swift resolutions.
-Negative customer experiences boost churn and can cause brand degradation over time, while positive customer experiences can be what keeps customers around.
+Telecom companies provide services that are fundamental to our lives.
+We expect swift resolutions when there’s an issue.
+Negative customer experiences boost churn and can cause brand degradation over time.
+Positive customer experiences can keep customers around.

-AI empowers telecom companies to put the customer experience first.
+Customer service automation empowers telecom companies to put the experience of their consumers first.
 Let us show you how quickly we can launch a powerful support organization run by human and machine intelligence.
 Schedule a demo with Netomi’s chatbot platform.

 - American Customer Satisfaction Index: https://www.theacsi.org/news-and-resources/customer-satisfaction-reports/reports-2019/acsi-telecommunications-report-2018-2019/acsi-telecommunications-report-2018-2019-download